JhonnyCyber150/BioEWeek_5/README.md

 ---
 ## Problem 3
-### Run prodigal on all of the genomes creating a .sh script
+### Run prodigal on all of the genomes creating a .sh script and find which genome has the highest number of genes

 Create a **.sh** file and code